AntociM/budgy/README.md

 # Design Decisions
 ## Wireframe
-The Wireframe for Budgy was produces using WireFlow.
-The wireframe's display is for mobile divice and the final design has some changes that occured during the development process.
+The Wireframe for Budgy was produced using WireFlow.
+The wireframe's display is for mobile devices, and the final design has some changes that occurred during the development process.

 ![](assets/images/wireframe.jpg)

-The design is split in three big parts.
+The design is split into three significant parts.
 * **dashboard** - this is where the user can see the current balance, monthly and weekly expenses.
 * **entry-form** - this is where the user registers the entries.
 * **entry-area** - this sections displays all the entries.

 ## Design choices
-Typography - The font chosen is Roboto, sans-serif.
+Typography: The font chosen is Roboto, sans-serif.

 ## Color palette
-The chosen colour scheme is one based on yellow and dark tones of gray.
+The chosen color scheme is based on yellow and dark tones of gray.
 This palette points the content out and creates a modern aspect for the website.
-Moreover gray is traditionally associated with business industry, corporate uniformity and professionalism.
+Moreover, gray is traditionally associated with corporate uniformity and professionalism in the business industry.
 ![](assets/images/color-pallet.jpg)

 # User Experience
 ## Features
-Each section has different features designed to make the user experience more enjoyble.
+Each section has different features designed to make the user experience more enjoyable.

 ### Dashboard
-It is designed to promt user with information about balance, weekly and monthly expenses. **Balance** is defined as the sum of all expenses and incomes. **Weekly** represents the value made in the current week, with first day of the week being Monday. **Monthly** represents the sum of all expenses in the current month.
+It is designed to prompt the user with information about balance, weekly and monthly expenses. **Balance** is defined as the sum of all expenses and incomes. **Weekly** represents the value made in the current week, with Monday's first day of the week. **Monthly** represents the sum of all expenses in the current month.
 ![](assets/images/dashboard-sample.jpg)

-User can set its own spending limits on weekly and monthly basis.
-When the limit is exceeded, the value associated to it will be disaplyed in red.
-Here is an example where the **monthly** limit was excedeed.
-The same is true for **weekly** limit as well.
+User can set their spending limits on a weekly and monthly basis.
+When the limit is exceeded, the value associated with it will be displayed in red.
+Here is an example where the **monthly** limit was exceeded, and the same is true for **weekly** limit as well.
 ![](assets/images/dashboard-sample-limit-exceeded.jpg)
 The user is allowed to increase the limit.
-If it is increased above the reported expenses, the red style will dynamically dissapear.
+If it is increased above the reported expenses, the red style will dynamically disappear.

 ### Entry Form
 This element is designed to allow the user to register entries.
-It composed from 5 elements:
+It is composed of 5 elements:
 * **description** - entry description.
 Ex, where is the money coming from or where the money was spent.
 * **category** - user can choose from `groceries, food&drinks, Beauty&health, leisure, gifts, income`.
-Category is needed for later entry filtering.
+A category is needed for later entry filtering.
-* **date** - date when the entry was processed.
+* **date** - the date when the entry was processed.
 Used for later filtering.
 * **amount** - entry's amount.
 * **button** - the submit button, marked with "+", triggers the form submission.
-After submit button is clicked and entry was processed, the form will be cleared to make room for a new request.
+When the user press submit button, and the entry is processed, the form will be cleared to make room for a new request.
 ![](assets/images/entry-form.jpg)

 ### Entry Area
-This elements displays all the entries submitted via form.
-At this point it is only for display.
-The intention is to also provide manipulation over the entries, like filtering capabilities, sorting.
+This element displays all the entries submitted via the form.
+At this point, it is only for display.
+The intention is also to provide manipulation over the entries, like filtering capabilities, sorting.

-The entries from **income** category will always be displayed in green to make it more easily noticible by the user.
+The entries from **income** category will always be displayed in green to make them more easily noticeable by the user.
 ![](assets/images/entry-area.jpg)

 ### Reset
 The website also has a reset button.
-When this button is pressed, it will clear the dashboard, entry-area and the forms.
+When this button is pressed, it will clear the dashboard, entry area, and the forms.

 ![](assets/images/reset.jpg)